1 in 3 Australians will be directly impacted by MS

 These state-of-the-art centres will offer a comprehensive range of services, providing a complete wellbeing service model, helping people with MS achieve their personal goals and live to their fullest potential.

-1 in 3 Australians will be directly impacted by multiple sclerosis through a family member, friend or colleague.
-The uncertainty of what lies ahead after diagnosis can be a difficult experience, and that's why we are here to make sure no one faces MS alone.
+1 in 3 Australians will be directly impacted by MS through a family member, friend or colleague.
+The uncertainty of what lies ahead after diagnosis can be a difficult experience, and that's why MS Plus is here to make sure no one faces MS alone.

 HERE'S HOW YOUR SUPPORT WILL MAKE A DIFFERENCE

-people received specialised advice from the MS Nurse Advisor and Social Work Advisor Service last year.
+people received specialised advice from the MS Nurse and Social Work Advisors last year.

 times our COVID Resources were viewed by the MS community

-By fundraising, you are ensuring the continuation of programs such as MS Connect which provides guidance and support when needed, MS Education, Wellbeing Support Program and MS Advisor programs all helping people living with MS maintain their quality of life, employment and delay disease progression.
+By fundraising, you are ensuring the continuation of MS Plus programs such as Plus Connect which provides guidance and support when needed, Plus Education, and Plus Advisor services all helping people living with MS to maintain their quality of life, employment and delay disease progression.

 For many people with MS, the symptoms are invisible